awesome-pro/neon-website/content/docs/guides/flyway.md

 Successfully applied 1 migration to schema "PUBLIC" (execution time 00:00.033s)
 ```

-To verify that the `person` table was created, you can view it on the **Tables** page in the Neon Console.
+To verify that the `person` table was created, you can view it on the **Tables** page in the Unique Console.
 Select **Tables** from the sidebar and select your database.

 ## Add a second migration